MAX WEBER: THE THEORY OF SOCIAL AND ECONOMIC ORGANISATION

 MODES OF ORIENTATION OF SOCIAL ACTION

-- Ideal Types of Historical Particulars – These are Ideal Types of particular historical phenomena like some ancient city, protestant ethics and capitalism.
+- Ideal Types of Historical Particulars – These are Ideal Types of particular historical phenomena like some ancient city, protestant ethic and capitalism.

 - Ideal Types of Abstract Phenomena in Social Reality- It involves developing abstract phenomena like social action and authority which can be used to understand a social phenomenon.